maybenotconnor/mystcraft_datapack/README.md

 ## Installation
 To install, move the mystcraft_datapack folder into .minecraft/saves/YOURSAVE/datapacks

-Then add the mystcraft_resources.zip into .minecraft/resourcepacks
+Then add the mystcraft_resources.zip into .minecraft/resourcepacks and activate it in the GUI

 ## How to play
 Mystcraft adds 8 new dimensions to explore!
 These dimensions can be opened with relative coordinate dimension books you can craft.